Conquest of Chile: Gold mining

 Early Spaniards extracted gold from placer deposits using indigenous labour.
 This contributed to usher in the Arauco War as native Mapuches lacked a tradition of forced labour like the Andean mita and largely refused to serve the Spanish.
 The key area of the Arauco War were the valleys around Cordillera de Nahuelbuta where the Spanish designs for this region was to exploit the placer deposits of gold using unfree Mapuche labour from the nearby and densely populated valleys.
 Deaths related to mining contributed to a population decline among native Mapuches.
 Another site of Spanish mining was the city of Villarrica.
 At this city the Spanish mined gold placers and silver.
 The original site of the city was likely close to modern Pucón.
 However at some point in the 16th century it is presumed the gold placers were buried by lahars flowing down from nearby Villarrica Volcano.
 This prompted settlers to relocate the city further west at its modern location.

 Mining activity declined in the late 16th century as the richest part of placer deposits, which are usually the most shallow, became exhausted.
 The decline was aggravated by the collapse of the Spanish cities in the south following the battle of Curalaba (1598) which meant for the Spaniards the loss of both the main gold districts and the largest indigenous labour sources.

 Compared to the 16th and 18th centuries, Chilean mining activity in the 17th century was very limited.

 Southern limit of the conquests

 Pedro de Valdivia sought originally to conquer all of southern South America to the Straits of Magellan (53° S).
 He did however only reach Reloncaví Sound (41°45' S).
 Later in 1567 Chiloé Archipelago (42°30' S) was conquered, from there on southern expansion of the Spanish Empire halted.
 The Spanish are thought to have lacked incentives for further conquests south.
-The indigenous populations were scarce and had ways of life that differed from the sedentary agricultural life the Spanish were accostumed to.
+The indigenous populations were scarce and had ways of life that differed from the sedentary agricultural life the Spanish were accustomed to.
 The harsh climate in the fjords and channels of Patagonia may also have deterred further expansion.
 Indeed, even in Chiloé did the Spanish encounter difficulties to adapt as their attempts to base the economy on gold extraction and a "hispanic-mediterranean" agricultural model failed.